erezlife/sch-client/README.md

 ### CSV Calculated Columns
 #### Export Columns
 Additional output columns can be added to the csv export file resulting from csv_export.py.
 These columns are defined by the config rule 'calculated_export_columns'.
-This rule expects a dictionary where each key is the new column name.
-Values in this dictionary are arrays of rules for setting the value of the column.
+This rule expects an object where each key is the new column name.
+Properties of this object are arrays of rules for setting the value of the column.
 The first matching rule is used.

-Each rule is itself a dictionary.
+Each rule is itself an object.
 The following keys can be used to define a rule:
 * _field_ - The name of the input field to check.
 If no _field_ is set, the rule acts as a default and will always match.
 * _value_ - The value of _field_ to match.
 If the value matches, sets the calculated column to _output_.
 If _value_ is not defined, _field_ being not empty is considered a match
 * _output_ - The value to output for this calculated column if the rule matches.
 If not defined, a blank value is used for output

 #### Import Columns
 Additional fields can also be calculated when importing csv files by defining the config rule 'calculated_import_columns'.
-This rule expects an array of dictionaries, where each dictionary defines a new field that will be sent to the SCH API.
+This rule expects an array of dictionaries, where each object defines a new field that will be sent to the SCH API.
 These dictionaries should define the following keys:
-* _map_ - A dictionary of map information to pass to the API
+* _map_ - An object of mapping information to pass to the API
 * _conditions_ - An array of conditions to check.
 Conditions are checked as disjunctions (ORs).
 If one matches, its corresponding output will be returned and subsequent conditions will not be evaluated
 * _default_ - The default value to use if no conditions match

-Each condition is a dictionary with the following keys:
+Each condition is a object with the following keys:
 * _output_ - Output value if condition rules match
 * _rules_ - Array of rules.
-Each rule is a dictionary.
+Each rule is a object.
 The conjunction (AND) of all rules forms the full condition.

 Rule dictionaries for conditions expect the following keys:
 * _field_ - The name of the input field to check.
 This is either the header name (if headers exist) or the value of the 'name' attribute in the import_map
-* _value_ - The value to evaluate against the field.
-Default is equals (ie If _field_ for this record matches _value_ then the rule evaluates to true)
+* _value_ - The value to evaluate against the field. (eg If _field_ for this record matches _value_ then the rule evaluates to true)
-* _operator_ - Optional operator to specify when evaluating the field value. (e.g. 'NE', 'GT', 'LTE', etc) EQ' is default.
+* _operator_ - Optional operator to specify when evaluating the field value. (e.g. 'NE', 'GT', 'LTE', etc) 'EQ' is the default.

 ## API Debug Reference
 The following JSON can be used to directly test the HTTP PUT method of /resident in the SCH API.
 Provided a valid token, this data will save sample students to SimpleCampusHousing